Raimundo Nina Rodrigues: Legal Medicine

 In 1891, Rodrigues assumed the chair of Public Medicine — previously occupied by Virgílio Damásio.
 Some time later, he assumed the chair of forensic medicine, whose creation had been proposed by Damásio and later retired.
 Together with a group of doctors including Alfredo Britto, Juliano Moreira, Pacheco Mendes, among others, he promoted the founding of the Bahia Society of Forensic Medicine, of which he was president.
 At the same time, he also created the Bahia Journal of Forensic Medicine, a journal of the society, of which he became a member of the editorial board.
 Both initiatives would disappear two years after their creation.
 With Damásio's retirement, he since then dedicated himself to implementing the proposals of his predecessor who, after visiting several European countries, had suggested, in his report of the visit, the implementation of practical teaching and the appointment of forensic medicine professors as police experts.
 In forensic medicine, as in everything else, he promoted important transformations.
 Afrânio Peixoto tells us that Nina "gave such luster to the specialty that, throughout the country, it was the most coveted chair."

 In 1904, he again appealed to Congress for the importance of regulating the role of forensic experts, so as to unify procedural laws in Rio de Janeiro, then the federal capital.
 He compiled several forensic cases, which were published in the Revista dos Cursos (Review of Courses).
 The same journal also published the terms of the agreement between the Faculty and the Secretariat of Public Security so that police forensic examinations could be conducted under his direction, as a professor of Forensic Medicine.
 These would be the first formal documents relating to a collaboration between the Faculty and the police.

 With the results of his studies, he proposed a reformulation of the concept of criminal liability, suggested reforming forensic examinations, and pioneered forensic care for the mentally ill.
 He also advocated for the application of psychiatric expertise not only in asylums but also in courts.
-Furthermore, she analyzed in depth the problems of Black people in Brazil, establishing a model on the subject.
+Furthermore, he analyzed in depth the problems of Black people in Brazil, establishing a model on the subject.

 The Nina Rodrigues Forensic Medical Institute (IMLNR), the oldest of the four agencies that make up the structure of the Bahia Technical Police Department, was created (1906) by Prof. Oscar Freire and named Nina Rodrigues by the Congregation of the Bahia School of Medicine, in honor of the eminent professor of Forensic Medicine, who died that same year at the age of 44.